gedge-platform/gedge-platform1.github.io/index.md

 ---
 ## GEdge-Platform is a cloud edge computing platform for ultra low-latency services at the edge of the network.
 It can supports ultra-responsive service experiences by rapidly processing massive data at the edge without delays in processing and transmission to central cloud.
 For the Edge AI service,
-it provides real-time, distribued, high-reliability and cost-optimal AI computing support at the edge through the cloud edge collaboration, cluster management and intelligent scheduling of multi-tier clusters.
+It provides real-time, distribued, high-reliability and cost-optimal AI computing support at the edge through the cloud edge collaboration, cluster management and intelligent scheduling of multi-tier clusters.

 ### About GEege Platform
 +	System Name